OldPatrick/polars_gpu_howto/README.md

 Memory check differences between cpu and non-cpu versions always be checked with: vmstat 1 >> memory.log

-The difference in wall and cpu time should show the benefit of using a lazy gpu collection compared to pandas.
+The difference in wall and cpu time should show the benefit of using a lazy gpu collection compared to pandas for very big data sets.
+In this simple example, there was a 22GB file used.